Reconstructing Aphrodite Order Reconstructing Aphrodite

 IMMEDIATE BREAST RECONSRUCTION AFTER MASTECTOMY

-Before deciding whether to have a mastectomy for breast cancer, a well-informed woman should be aware of her options for immediate breast reconstruction.
+Before deciding whether to have a mastectomy for breast cancer, BRCA or family risk profile, a well-informed woman should be aware of the newest options for immediate breast reconstruction.
 Those patients who have large tumors (over 5 cm) which may involve the chest wall, or those patients who the general surgeon feels may have positive margins (cancer still present at the edges of the removed tissue) after the mastectomy, may not be candidates for immediate reconstruction.
 Virtually everyone else is a candidate for some sort of immediate reconstruction, regardless of her breast size, body weight, or age.
 Additionally, Congress recently passed a law that guarantees every woman's right to be informed of her options AND to have her medical insurance cover a breast reconstruction as well as any surgery on the opposite breast if needed.
 There are numerous advantages to an immediate reconstruction.
 First of all, a woman who has an immediate reconstruction wakes up after her mastectomy with a breast, instead of a bare chest.
 The presence of a reconstructed breast in the immediate post-operative period helps improve a woman's psychological well-being which may improve overall recovery.
 Immediate reconstruction virtually always decreases scarring on the breast and often allows the reconstruction to be completed with no visible scar on the breast after the nipple reconstruction has been completed.

 RECONSTRUCTION WITH IMPLANTS